rweichler/bullet_luajit/README.md

 btBoxShape * btBoxShape_create(float *halfExtents);
 ```

-it has to have _create at the end.
+note: it has to have _create at the end.

 Then, you'll have to define the class at the top:
 ```lua